Asamankese, Ghana Project 2

 Lillian has doubled her income.
 But pride in her accomplishments is her greatest reward.

-After the successful graduation of 24 tailors, in April 2013, Widow Connection is partnering through Theovision, and Victory Church to train 22 more tailors.
-The size of this city merits more tailors and eager widows have been identified who are willing to learn a new skill.
+After the successful graduation of 24 tailors, in April 2013, Widow Connection partnered through Theovision, and Victory Church to train 22 more tailors.
+The size of this city merits more tailors.
+Project two completed.
+Praise God!

 Theo Asare and Miriam admire a widows skill at graduation.